GeertvanGeest/cluster-docs/docs/documentation/singularity.md

 This will result in a local image called `ubuntu_latest.sif`.

+!!! tip "Add `$SINGULARITY_TMPDIR` to your `.bashrc`"
+    Every time you run an interactive job, you will have to set `$SINGULARITY_TMPDIR` to `$SCRATCH`.
+However, you might forget that at some point.
+Therefore, it's best to take the precaution to set the variable to a writable directory on `/data` in your `.bashrc`.
+In this way, you will never write to `/tmp` by accident:

+    ```sh title="~/.bashrc"
+    # singularity variables
+    export SINGULARITY_TMPDIR=/data/users/yourusername/
+    ```

+    It will **always** make sense to run `export SINGULARITY_TMPDIR="$SCRATCH"` in an interactive job, as the container building will likely be faster.

 ## Mounting directories

 By default, only your home directory will be mounted to a container.
-Luckily, you can mount other direcotries (e.g. `/data`) with the option `--bind`:
+Luckily, you can mount other directories (e.g. `/data`) with the option `--bind`:

 ```sh
 singularity exec --bind "/data" ubuntu_latest.sif ls /data